Guusy/a-gptchat/README.md

 If you want to mock the AI integration, make sure to have `STUB_AI="true"` env variable in place, otherwise is gonna try to connect to openAI

+#### Auth

+This repo is using [next-auth](https://next-auth.js.org/) to handle the login with google SSO.

+So you need to create yours credentials, check the [google docs](https://developers.google.com/identity/protocols/oauth2)

 ### Run the server

 First, run the development server: